-Table 6 provides a summary of the marine morphology structures located within 5 kilometres of the designated shellfish area.
+Table 7 provides a summary of the marine morphology structures located within 5 kilometres of the designated shellfish area.
 Map 16 illustrates these pressures.
 Flow and sediment manipulation structures include piers, breakwaters, groynes, flow deflectors and training walls.
 Piled structures include bridge and pier supports and wind turbines.
 Causeways include roads and railway lines.
-These structures affect flow and sediment movement and can therefore impact on levels of suspended sediments, though these impacts can settle down once the structures are well established in an area.
-The activities associated with marine structures, including shipping and boating, can affect a wide range of water quality parameters including general physico-chemical parameters such as suspended sediment, dissolved oxygen and nutrient levels.
+These structures affect flow and sediment movement and can therefore impact on levels of suspended sediments, though these impacts can settle down once the structures, including shipping and boating, can affect a wide range of water quality parameters including general physico-chemical parameters such as suspended sediment, dissolved oxygen and nutrient levels.
 Faecal coliform levels can also be affected as well as the levels of harmful substances such as metals and pesticides.
 Boat movements can lead to erosion and sedimentation effects as well as pollution from fuels.